LimoWanKenobi/LimoResume/resume.md

 __[United Nations Office on Drugs and Crime/Conference Management Service/Applications Development Team](https://www.unvienna.org/unov/en/management_cms.html)__
 _01/2013 – current_

-* Developed a tool in F# to deploy SQL Server Reporting Services report projects to several servers reducing deployment times to the half.
+* Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing deployment times to the half.
-* Developed a new AngularJS application (<http://myconference.unov.org>) to show integrated UN conferences information gathered automatically from the internal management systems allowing UN delegates to access the information on their mobile devices, access pre-sesion documents before the conference, and reducing printing costs by allowing UN bodies to print only one copy of the documents per delegation.
+* Developed a new AngularJS application (<http://myconference.unov.org>) to show the integrated information of UN's Conferences gathered automatically from the internal management systems; allowing UN delegates to access the information, documents and digital recordings on their mobile devices before and after the conference; and reducing printing costs by allowing UN bodies to print only one copy of the documents per delegation.
-* Participated in the sucessfull completion of the 2013 Maintenance and Development Roadmap of two ASP .Net MVC 3 applications that manage the services required for the smooth functioning of UN meetings and conferences all over the globe.
+* Participated in the sucessfull completion of the 2013 Maintenance and Development Roadmap of two ASP .Net MVC 3 applications used to manage the services required for the smooth functioning of UN conferences all over the globe.
-* Diagnosed production issues for clients in different geographical and time zone locations (New York, Geneva, Nairobi, Vienna).

 ### Software Development Engineer